Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Review on a theory of equivariant convolution

+where the fact that the Jacobian is unity under rotation is exploited.
+Equation (\ref{eq:confirmation-equiv}) indicates that the output $F^{(\rm out)}$ is transformed according to a transformation of the input $F^{(\rm in)}$, which is the definition of the equivariance (\ref{eq:def-equivariance}).
+In application, a convolution kernel is given by a linear combination of the solution of (\ref{eq:linear-constraint-equivariance}).

-where we use the fact that the Jacobian is 1 under any coordinate transformation of $SE(2)$.
-The constraint (\ref{eq:linear-constraint-equivariance}) is not only sufficient but also necessary for the equivariance of convolution.\cite{Weiler2018} Moreover, a linear map is equivariant if and only if the map is an equivariant convolution.\cite{Weiler2018}
+A few important mathematical results are mentioned here.
+The constraint (\ref{eq:linear-constraint-equivariance}) is not only sufficient but also necessary for the equivariance of convolution.\cite{Weiler2018} Moreover, a linear map is equivariant if and only if the map is the equivariant convolution.\cite{Weiler2018} In the derivation of (\ref{eq:linear-constraint-equivariance}), the two-dimensionality is not exploited; hence, the same constraint can be derived in the three-dimensional Euclidean space.\cite{Weiler2018} The convolution satisfying (\ref{eq:linear-constraint-equivariance}) is equivariant not only to the global rotation but also to local rotation;\cite{Weiler2019} this is known as the gauge transformation.\cite{Cohen2019IcosahedralGauge}

-\subsection{Example1: trivial representation with spatially varying kernel}
+\subsection{Example 1: Trivial representation with spatially varying kernel}

+The linear constraint (\ref{eq:linear-constraint-equivariance}) is interpreted using two simple examples.
+We discuss rotation in these examples, while the kernel satisfying (\ref{eq:linear-constraint-equivariance}) is equivariant to translation and rotation as in (\ref{eq:confirmation-equiv}).

-We interpret the linear constraint (\ref{eq:linear-constraint-equivariance}) using two simple examples.
-The effect of changes in position is first discussed.
-Let us consider that the input and output are scalars.
-Scalar has the trivial representation\cite{Gilmore2008, Zee2016} and $\pi(\rho)$ becomes the unity.
-The constraint (\ref{eq:linear-constraint-equivariance}) becomes
+The effect of changes in position is discussed first.
+Consider that the input and output are scalars.
+Scalar has a trivial representation;\cite{Gilmore2008, Zee2016} i.e., all $Q_{\theta}$ such as in (\ref{eq:transformation-Fin-Fout}) become unity.
+Consequently, the constraint (\ref{eq:linear-constraint-equivariance}) becomes

-where $\kappa(\bm{x})$ is a real number depending on $\bm{x}$ and $\kappa(\bm{x})$ acts on a scalar field.
+where $\kappa(\bm{x})$ is a real number depending on $\bm{x}$ and acts on a scalar field.

-The rotation by multiples of $120^{\circ}$ is considered as an example.
-A pattern having the wavenumber-3 structure such as $\cos(3\theta)$ is a solution to (\ref{eq:linear-constraint-equivariance-simple2}).
-Since such a kernel is invariant to the rotation, the output is rotated according to the rotation applied to the input.
-The radial structure is not determined by (\ref{eq:linear-constraint-equivariance-simple2}); usually, some form such as Gaussian is assumed and its amplitude is optimized by training.\cite{Worrall2017,Weiler2019} There is a trade-off between expressive power and equivariance.
-For the conventional convolution, a kernel can learn an azimuthal pattern from data, while it is not necessarily equivariant.
-This fact is in contrast to the equivariant kernels satisfying the constraint (\ref{eq:linear-constraint-equivariance-simple2}).
+The rotation in multiples of 120 degrees is discussed as an example.
+A pattern having the wavenumber-3 structure such as $\cos(3\phi)$ is a solution to (\ref{eq:linear-constraint-equivariance-simple2}), where $\phi$ is an azimuthal angle.
+Such a kernel is invariant to the rotation, implying that the output is rotated according to a rotation of the input.
+The radial structure is not determined by (\ref{eq:linear-constraint-equivariance-simple2}); usually, a certain form such as Gaussian is assumed, and its amplitude is optimized by training.\cite{Worrall2017, Weiler2019}